Elensil/Facet_Graph_Convolution/README.md

 ## Acknowledgements

 The GCN code was originally built on top of the [FeaStNet](https://github.com/nitika-verma/FeaStNet) project.
 As such, some bits were written by [Nitika Verma](https://nitika-verma.github.io/).

+## Misc
+- Some visualization tools used in the paper (heatmaps of angular error, coloring faces by predicted normals, etc.) have not been included.
+They might be added in the future.